fresh5447/Slackbot-For-Submittable/README.md

 **ToDo's:**

-*Set up a slash that returns only open/inprogress submissions.
+*Set up an endpoint that returns only open/inprogress submissions.*

-*Create an incoming webhook that posts to Slack whenever there is an update on a Submission (notes, status, etc.)
+*Create an incoming webhook that posts to Slack whenever there is an update on a Submission (notes, status, etc.)*

 There is also a working dicebot that rolls a random set of dice.